dkovacs24/ReviOS_faq/docs/drivers.md

 ##### NVIDIA

 Go to the official [NVIDIA website](https://www.nvidia.com/){target=_blank}, click the `Drivers` button on top top of the page, then select your driver.
 Download and install it.
 This should be trivial.
-For debloating and tweaking the driver, see the [Post-Install guide](https://www.revi.cc/revios/post-install#h.p_26IZH4oTRS4J){target=_blank} on our website.
+For debloating and tweaking the driver, see the [Post-Install guide on the Revision website](https://www.revi.cc/revios/post-install#h.p_26IZH4oTRS4J){target=_blank}.

 ##### AMD